5 Creating a CDM reference

 <dbl>

 The original OMOP CDM data itself however will remain unaffected.
-And we can see if we create our reference again that the underlying data is unchanged.
+We can see that, indeed, if we create our reference again the underlying data is unchanged.

 cdm <- cdmFromCon(con = db,